somigian/blackbox-react/src/components/with-form/Readme.md

 <br/>
 __form.fields__

-You can spread the individual fields across Constructicon form components.
+You can spread the individual fields across form components.
 This will pass through all the needed props to that form component, such as onChange handlers.

 ```javascript static
 <InputField {...form.fields.username} />